 How often do you hear someone say, “I had a great night’s sleep last night!” or “I feel refreshed and energetic!”?
 Probably not very often.
-Sleep deprivation seems to be the new normal.
-In fact, according to the National Sleep Foundation, it is the new normal: most Americans are sleep-deprived.
+Sleep deprivation doesn’t only seem to be the new normal, according to the National Sleep Foundation, it is the new normal: most Americans are sleep-deprived.
 But not getting enough sleep may be causing more trouble for you than just that pesky drowsy feeling: sleep deprivation could be seriously harming your health.

 Why Aren’t We Sleeping?

 Centuries ago, it was common for people to sleep 8 to 9 hours each day.
 But now, only about 25% of Americans get 8 or more hours of sleep.
 The reasons we are not sleeping are many.
 We live in a 24/7 society—practically anything we want to do is available around the clock, from fitness centers to pharmacies to department stores.

 We are working long hours, transporting our kids to activities, trying to make time for friends and fitness and entertainment.
 When the heat is on, the first thing to go is usually sleep.
 And it’s usually not even a conscious decision to skimp on sleep-we just get in bed a little later most nights, because we are so pressed and pushed.

 But even when we get into bed, we aren’t guaranteed sleep.
 The National Sleep Foundation reports that 60% of Americans have sleep problems.
 That means more than half of us struggle to sleep.
 And it is taking its toll.

 “The foundations of good health are good diet, good exercise and good sleep, but two out of three doesn’t get you there,”1

 — Dr. Anne Calhoun, neurology professor, University of North Carolina.